-- The Sound control must be carried out first.
-The Sound level will be recorded in the technical card.
-The exhaust silencer will be marked with paint. - An example of minimum verifications that shall be performed is given below: - 1.
-Sound test → sticker - 2.
-Cut-off switch + self-closing throttle control - 3.
-Make + model + fuel - 4.
-Vehicle identification plate/chassis number → sticker - 5.
-Registration plate - 6.
-Weight + ballast - 7.
-Fuel tank → sticker - 8.
-Guard for the countershaft sprocket and rear sprocket - 9.
-Handlebar protection - 10.
-Front/rear disc brake protection - 11.
-Helmet + national colours → sticker - An overall inspection of the motorcycle must be carried out in conformity with the FIM rules.
-Accepted motorcycles will be marked with paint or a sticker. - The Technical Verifications will only be carried out when the Technical Verifications form of the motorcycle has been presented by the rider or his/her mechanic. - The motorcycle must be weighed and the weight recorded in the technical card. - During the event, the technical steward must control all machines and equipment.
+- An overall inspection of the motorcycle must be carried out in conformity with the FIM rules.
+Accepted motorcycles will be marked with paint or a sticker. - The Technical Verifications will be recorded on the Technical Verification form (see enclosed). - The motorcycle must be weighed and the weight recorded in the technical card. - During the event, the technical steward must control all machines and equipment.
 This control must be made before the machines enter onto the track. - As soon as a rider has finished all his heats, all machines must be immediately placed in a closed park where they must remain for 30 minutes, in case of a protest or should further examination be required. - Competitors must retrieve their machines within 30 minutes after the opening of the closed park area, except for the machines which are chosen for disassembly.
-After this time limit, the closed park officials will no longer be responsible for the machines left behind. - If required, a sound level control may be carried out before the machines are placed in the closed park. - The fuel tank shall contain a maximum of 0.5 litres of fuel.
-In case of doubt, the Chief Technical Steward will measure the weight with an empty tank. - For the Technical Verifications taking place after the race, it shall be ensured that the selected machines used during the race go directly to the Closed Parc (Parc Fermé).
+After this time limit, the closed park officials will no longer be responsible for the machines left behind. - If required, a sound level control may be carried out before the machines are placed in the closed park. - For the Technical Verifications taking place after the race, it shall be ensured that the selected machines used during the race go directly to the Closed Parc (Parc Fermé).